timofeysie/ruff-hashbrown/www/src/app/pages/docs/angular/concept/runtime.md

 ## Providing the Tool

-Similar to [function calling](/docs/angular/concept/functions), the JS runtime is provided to a hashbrown resource function as a member of the `tools` array.
+Similar to [function calling](/docs/angular/concept/functions), the JS runtime is provided to a Hashbrown resource function as a member of the `tools` array.

 <www-code-example header="chat.component.ts">